 Innovation Is A Phenomenon, Not A Strategy

 So is it with innovation.
-If we stop our focus on the after result, we can focus on the things that go into “being” innovative and make sure we get them right.
+If we stop focusing on the result, we can focus on the things that go into “being” innovative and make sure we get them right.

 So, what are these things?
 They are what I call the practical steps to innovation.
 A flow and process that will make sure you’re doing the things that lead to developing innovations.